iamvdo/pleeease/README.md

 ###fallbacks.autoprefixer

-Add support for [Autoprefixer](https://github.com/ai/autoprefixer) that add vendor prefixes to CSS.
+Adds support for [Autoprefixer](https://github.com/ai/autoprefixer) that add vendor prefixes to CSS.
 Add options as an array:

 ```javascript
 // set options